 Potential fire hazards in metalworking facilities include the ignition of metal chips or accumulated oil deposits on or around machinery, and the use of combustible, pressurised hydraulic oils or other fluids.
 Ignition sources range from hot surfaces to welding operations and smoking materials to electrial arcing.

-LIU's risk engineers have prepared a Metalworking operations guide to help owners and management of metalworking businesses understand the risks and put in place practical measures to reduce their exposures.
+Liberty's risk engineers have prepared a Metalworking operations guide to help owners and management of metalworking businesses understand the risks and put in place practical measures to reduce their exposures.